vertica/VerticaPy/docs/source/examples_learn_titanic.rst

 Titanic
 ========

-This example uses the 'titanic' dataset to predict the survival of passengers on the Titanic.
+This example uses the ``titanic`` dataset to predict the survival of passengers on the Titanic.
 You can download the Jupyter Notebook of the study `here <https://github.com/vertica/VerticaPy/blob/master/examples/learn/titanic/titanic.ipynb>`_.

 We will follow the data science cycle (Data Exploration - Data Preparation - Data Modeling - Model Evaluation - Model Deployment) to solve this problem.